ofrendo/Mobile/docs/API.md

 Status codes:
 - 200: OK
-- 400: Bad request, for example when sending a string instead of a number
+- 400: Bad request, for example when sending a string instead of a number as IDs
 - 401: Not logged in
-- 403: Trying to read/update/delete a forbidden trip
+- 403: Trying to read/update/delete a forbidden trip, for example trying to read from another user
 - 500: Internal server error

 #### Create a trip